Michael Flynn Left The Trump White House This Week. Here's How That Happened

 Dec.
 25, 2016

-Flynn and Kislyak exchange text messages wishing each other happy holidays (per remarks later made by Sean Spicer, on Jan.
+Flynn and Kislyak exchange text messages wishing each other happy holidays (per remarks later made by Sean Spicer on Jan.
 13, 2017).

 Dec.
 29, 2016